 - Last Updated: 20 July 2018 20 July 2018

-Massachusetts ME/CFS & FM Association is an all-volunteer organization.
-Please become a member to help us to continue our work and respond to the many needs of the patient community.
+Massachusetts ME/CFS & FM Association is an all-volunteer organization and depends on the donations of supporters to continue its work and respond to the many needs of the patient community.
 All of our income is used to support essential services.

-All contributions or donations are gratefully acknowledged and are tax-deductible to the full extent allowed by law.
+All donations are gratefully acknowledged and are tax-deductible to the full extent allowed by law.
 We thank you for your support.

 Notice about names

 The Massachusetts ME/CFS & FM Association would like to clarify the use of the various acronyms for Chronic Fatigue Syndrome (CFS), Chronic Fatigue & Immune Dysfunction Syndrome (CFIDS) and Myalgic Encephalomyelitis (ME) on this site.
 When we generate our own articles on the illness, we will refer to it as ME/CFS, the term now generally used in the United States.
 When we are reporting on someone else’s report, we will use the term they use.
 The National Institutes of Health (NIH) and other federal agencies, including the CDC, are currently using ME/CFS.

 Massachusetts ME/CFS & FM Association changed its name in July, 2018, to reflect this consensus.